devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 everything stays in Google's network so it runs much faster.

 ## Setup

-Pick 2 random numbers in [20000,29999].
-These will be used as your subdomain for your internet-facing URLs for GitLab and the registry so I say random because we don't want them to conflict.
+Pick two random numbers between 20000 and 29999.
+These will be used as your subdomain for your internet-facing URLs for GitLab and the registry so we choose randomly to avoid conflicts.
 The following steps assuming your numbers are `1337` for GitLab and
 `1338` for the registry so you need to change those to your chosen numbers.